tanlei0/DBT-Mask-R-CNN-with-CCAF/README.md

 After training, select the appropriate weight file **model_x.pth** in the `./save_weights/` directory

-- Second obtain the labels of DBT
+- Second obtain the labels of DBT.
   You need to run the following two scripts to get the **.csv** file for the DBT

 ```